TheDers/sfdc-qcp-vscode-extension/README.md

 ## Release Notes

+### 0.2.1
+**12-15-2018**
+- Added extension icon.
+- Updated theme.
+- Updated extension description.
+- If a local file is created and pushed, and a record in Salesforce with the same name exists, that record will be used and overwritten.
+- Added command to view record in Salesforce without pulling the record data to a local file.

 ### 0.2.0
+**12-15-2018**
-- Updated changelog file (#9)
+- Updated changelog file. (#9)
-- Misc code cleanup
+- Misc code cleanup.
-- Pushing files now allows selecting multiple files instead of just one or all (#3)
+- Pushing files now allows selecting multiple files instead of just one or all. (#3)
-- When pulling files, a prompt with various actions is presented to the user before overwriting local records (#15)
+- When pulling files, a prompt with various actions is presented to the user before overwriting local records. (#15)
-- Added a log file in the `.qcp` directory to show a history of what was pushed and pulled (#14)
+- Added a log file in the `.qcp` directory to show a history of what was pushed and pulled. (#14)
 - Added ability to push files when they are saved, which includes a user confirmation. (#13)
-- Updated theme
+- Updated background on the Marketplace. (#10)
-- Updated extension display name to `Salesforce CPQ - Quote Calculator Plugin`
+- Updated extension display name to `Salesforce CPQ - Quote Calculator Plugin`. (#10)
-- On initialize, if an org is already configured, then there is an option to skip re-initializing the org and just re-create any config files
+- On initialize, if an org is already configured, then there is an option to skip re-initializing the org and just re-create any config files.
-- Added prettier configuration file creation with project initialization.
+- Added prettier configuration file creation with project initialization. (#11)
-- Added command to get diff from files or records
+- Added command to get diff from files or records.
 - Added settings:
   - `sfdcQcp.pushOnSave` - When a file is saved, show prompt asking if file should be pushed to Salesforce.
   - `sfdcQcp.saveLog` - Determines if a log file should be saved each time a record from Salesforce is pushed or pulled.